Friday, March 17–Saturday, March 18, 2017

 Glenn Bunting, Anna Choi-Farshi, Daniel Deschler, Kevin Emerick, Jeremy Richman, and Phillip Song have the following financial disclosures: They are all on staff at Massachusetts Eye and Ear and receive a salary for their work.
 They have no relevant non-financial disclosures to make.

-Ann Kearney and Tessa Goldsmith have no relevant financial or non-financial disclosures to make.
+Ann Kearney, Carla Gress, and Tessa Goldsmith have no relevant financial or non-financial disclosures to make.

 Meryl Kaufman has no relevant financial disclosures to make; she has the following non-financial disclosure: Board member for the Head and Neck Cancer Alliance.